Help Center/ Cloud Eye/ FAQs/ Troubleshooting/ Server Monitoring/ Troubleshooting Agent One-Click Restoration Failures

 2. In the service list, select Identity and Access Management.

-3. In the navigation pane on the left, click User Groups.
+3. In the navigation pane, click User Groups.

 4. Locate your user group and click Assign Permissions in the Operation column.